Abidoyesimze/EduStore/README.md

-EduStore

-# Decentralized Educational Storage Platform
+EduStore Decentralised Educational Storage Platform

-A decentralized application (dApp) that enables secure, scalable, and cost-effective storage of educational content—such as research papers, course materials, and administrative records—leveraging Filecoin's decentralized storage network, IPFS for content addressing, and FVM-based smart contracts for automated storage deal management.
+A decentralised application (dApp) that enables secure, scalable, and cost-effective storage of educational content, such as research papers, course materials, and administrative records—leveraging Filecoin's decentralised storage network, IPFS for content addressing, and FVM-based smart contracts for automated storage deal management.

 ## Table of Contents